Blog

 Should I get Chase Sapphire Preferred or Reserve?

 Chase Sapphire Preferred — unless you spend $10,000+ on travel annually.
-The Reserve costs $550/year and the $300 travel credit brings the effective fee to $250, which only makes sense at high spend levels.
+The Reserve costs $795/year and its $300 travel credit brings the effective fee to $495 (Chase), which only makes sense at high spend levels.

 Can I have both Chase Sapphire Preferred and Amex Platinum?